pywr/pywr/docs/install/from_source.md

     brew info glpk

-The path looks like: `/opt/homebrew/Cellar/glpk/5.0` but you may have a different version

 ### Compile pywr
 Compile pywr using the command below.
 Remember to replace the path to the glpk solver

     CFLAGS="-I /opt/homebrew/Cellar/glpk/5.0/include" LDFLAGS="-L /opt/homebrew/Cellar/glpk/5.0/lib" python setup.py build_ext --inplace --verbose

 The `-I` includes the `glpk.h` header file pywr needs, the `-L` option includes the dynamic library already compiled for MacOS.
+Make sure to adjust the paths to the solvers installed by `brew` if you are using a different version.